open-power/op-test/README.md

     sudo apt-get update
     sudo apt-get install fwts

-It must also have:
+It must also have (package names for Debian/Ubuntu systems):

-    linux-tools-common linux-tools-generic
+    linux-tools-common linux-tools-generic lm-sensors ipmitool i2c-tools pciutils

+On RHEL-like systems, package names are:

+    lm_sensors ipmitool i2c-tools pciutils kernel-tools

 From skiboot, you will need the xscom-utils and gard installed: